 I want them to find a quiet, clean, comfortable space that they can completely unwind in.

-(And if you want to know the truth of why your child’s room is always a mess, we share the most common reasons for a mess kid’s room here!)
+(And if you want to know the truth of why your child’s room is always a mess, we share the most common reasons for a messy kid’s room here!)

-And we don’t create that type of room for our children by pouring thousands of dollars into gorgeous decor or the newest computers and videos games.
+And we don’t create that type of room for our children by pouring thousands of dollars into gorgeous decor or the newest computers and video games.

 Why should our kids enjoy a clutter-free room?